-Passengers traveling aboard Empire Builder trains can encounter significant delays due to very high volumes of freight train traffic along the route.
-During the two-week period ending July 19, 2014, delays averaged between three and five hours.
-While delays to the Empire Builder have primarily been occurring west of St. Paul, MN, passengers should anticipate delays in both directions.
+Passengers traveling aboard Empire Builder trains can encounter delays due to high volumes of freight train traffic along the route.
+During the two week period ending August 30, Empire Builder trains typically encountered delays of approximately one to three hours.

 BNSF Railway Company owns and maintains the tracks and dispatches the trains west of St. Paul.
 BNSF is making capacity improvements, which are expected to reduce delays to Amtrak trains and to freight trains.
 However, many of these projects will not be complete until late 2014.